etais-ee/etais-web/using/start_using.md

 <a href="../openstack_flavors/" class="btn-info"> OpenStack flavors</a>

 ETAIS is intended for research communities in Estonia as well as R&D companies.
-To get access to the resources, an usage agreement must be made signed ETAIS and an organization willing to join.
+To get access to the resources, an usage agreement must be made signed ETAIS and an organization requesting to join.

 > Please fill in a [form](https://goo.gl/AgZBdp) for joining ETAIS!